Arthur Reginald Evans: PT-109 incident

-On 6 August, Evans then sent another canoe with fresh fish, yams, potatoes, corned beef hash, and rice to Kennedy and his crew with a message stating:
+On 6 August, Evans sent another canoe with fresh fish, yams, potatoes, corned beef hash, and rice to Kennedy and his crew, with a message stating:

 To Senior Officer, Naru Is.
 Friday 11 pm.
 Have just learnt of your presence on Naru Is. and also that two natives have taken news to Rendova.
 I strongly advise you return immediately to here in this canoe and by the time you arrive here I will be in radio communication with authorities at Rendova and we can finalise plans to collect balance your party. (signed) A. R. Evans Lt.
 R.A.N.V.R.
 Will warn aviation of your crossing Ferguson Passage.

 Kennedy reluctantly returned with the scouts in their canoe, hidden under palm fronds, as Japanese planes patrolled overhead.
 On Gomu, Evans was waiting at the beach and around 6 pm the two met.
 He suggested Kennedy proceed to Rendova with some natives but this was rejected.
-The next morning, he then contacted PT headquarters in Rendova and coordinated the rescue efforts via encrypted messages until PT-157 collected Kennedy.
+The next morning, he contacted PT headquarters in Rendova and coordinated the rescue efforts via encrypted messages until PT-157 collected Kennedy.
 With Kennedy aboard, PT-157 rescued the other crew members on Olasana Island in the early morning of 8 August, after dispatching rowing boats to pick them up.